-- · Please see our hygiene guidelines - Wash your hands regularly and thoroughly clean your hands with soap (for a minimum of 20 seconds) or an alcohol-based (minimum 60% alcohol or 70% isopropanol) hand rub.
-Washing your hands with soap and water or using alcohol-based hand rub kills viruses that may be on your hands. - Maintain social distancing rules maintain at least 2 metre distance and where not possible, at 1 metre plus between yourself and others.
+- Please see our hygiene guidelines - Wash your hands regularly and thoroughly clean your hands with soap (for a minimum of 20 seconds) or an alcohol-based (minimum 60% alcohol or 70% isopropanol) hand rub.
+Washing your hands with soap and water or using alcohol-based hand rub kills viruses that may be on your hands. - Maintain social distancing rules maintain at least 2m distance and where not possible, at 1m plus between yourself and others.
 When someone coughs or sneezes, they spray small liquid droplets from their nose or mouth, which may contain the virus.
 If you are too close, you can breathe in the droplets, including the COVID-19 virus, if the person coughing has the disease. - Avoid touching hands to the face, mouth or nose hands touch many surfaces, and surface to hand transfer can spread the virus.
 Once contaminated, hands can transfer the virus to your eyes, nose or mouth.
-From there, the virus can enter your body and can make you sick. - Catch it, bin it, kill it Make sure you, and the people around you, follow good respiratory hygiene.
-This means covering your mouth and nose with your bent elbow or tissue when you cough or sneeze.
+From there, the virus can enter your body and can make you sick. - Catch it, bin it, kill it make sure you, and the people around you, follow good respiratory hygiene.
+This means covering your mouth and nose with your bent elbow or tissue when you cough or sneeze. - New Government guidance is advocating 'Hands, Face, Space'; wash hands, cover your face and maintain space between individuals.